- Google does not allow users to adjust the results from Google search to de-emphasize results by parameter.

 How Google’s Search Algorithm Works

 There is a lot written on how the algorithm works in terms of selecting how to rank websites.
 This is called the Pagerank algorithm.
-The topic of this article is not the Pagerank algorithm per se but is related to modifying the search results from this algorithm.
+This article’s topic is not the Pagerank algorithm per se but is related to modifying the search results from this algorithm.

 How is a Search Result Like a Forecast?